aws-samples/aws-mnpbatch-template/README.md

-## MNP Batch Template for Creating Docker Images
+## Template for Creating Multi-node Parallel Batch Docker Images

 Template scripts to setup Docker Images compatible with running on MNP Batch